Morocco's king keeps strong hand despite reforms

 “We believe in the crucial historical role of the monarchy to defend unity and stability and lead the necessary reforms.”

-Any immediate prospect of a mass uprising may have receded, but social and economic tensions smoulder in a country with wide income disparities and what Khalfi called decades of corruption.
+Any immediate prospect of a mass uprising may have receded, but social and economic tensions smolder in a country with wide income disparities and what Khalfi called decades of corruption.

 He listed Morocco’s other problems as unemployment, poverty, health and illiteracy, requiring investment and good governance.